Accurate mean-field equation for voter model dynamics on scale-free networks: Abstract

 \section{Abstract}

 Understanding the emergent macroscopic behavior of dynamical systems on networks is a crucial but challenging task.
 One of the simplest and most effective methods to construct a reduced macroscopic model is given by mean-field theory.
 The resulting approximations perform well on dense and homogeneous networks but poorly on scale-free networks, which, however, are more realistic in many applications.
 In this paper, we introduce a modified version of the mean-field approximation for voter model dynamics on scale-free networks.
+The two main deviations from classical theory are that we use degree-weighted shares as coarse variables and that we introduce a correlation factor that can be interpreted as slowing down dynamics induced by interactions.
+We observe that\secondrevision{, for moderate noise and comparable interaction rates,} the correlation factor is only a property of the network and not of the state or of parameters of the process.
 This approach achieves a significantly smaller approximation error than standard methods without increasing dimensionality.